-- The name and phone number of your referring physician and clinic
+- The name and phone number of your primary care doctor and clinic

 What parking is available?

-How long do I have to wait until my procedure?
+How long do I have to wait until my surgery?

 Who can help me complete any required disability or insurance forms?

-Who do I call with questions about my recovery?
+Who do I call if I have questions about my recovery process?

 When should I call my doctor?